10 Signs You May Have An Autoimmune Disease

 What should you do if you suspect you have an autoimmune disease?

 Identifying which autoimmune disease is affecting you can be a difficult process.
 Symptoms may be vague, and autoimmune diseases can present themselves in so many different ways, affecting the thyroid, the brain, the skin, or other organs.
-Working closely with a functional medicine physician to review your family medical history, understanding your risk factors for infections, food sensitivities and toxins, as well as listening to you closely to discover how all of your symptoms are related is an essential part of getting well.
-A functional medicine physician will help to narrow down which labs they recommend in order to help find the root cause of your condition.
+Working closely with a medical professional who will review your family medical history, understand your risk factors for infections, food sensitivities, as well as listen to you closely to discover how all of your symptoms are related is an essential part of getting well.
+A functional medicine physician or holistically-minded doctor will help to narrow down which labs they recommend in order to help find the root cause of your condition.

 After I've done all of this, if the symptoms have not completely resolved I look for hidden toxins like mercury and mycotoxins.
 If we find heavy metals, I often will place the patient on oral chelation treatment.
 If we find mycotoxins, I have the patient remediate their home.

-While there's nothing wrong with working with a conventional medicine doctor, I personally encourage you to also seek out a functional medicine physician in your area to help you get to the root cause of your illness.
+While there's nothing wrong with working with a conventional medicine doctor, I personally encourage you to also seek out a functional medicine physician in your area to help you explore to the root cause of your illness.
 The most important thing is to work with an experienced professional to help identify and adequately treat your autoimmune disease.

 Want your passion for wellness to change the world?
 Become A Functional Nutrition Coach!
 Enroll today to join our upcoming live office hours.